gorango/flowcraft/README.md

 # Workflow

 A flexible and lightweight workflow framework for Node.js and TypeScript.
-Build complex, multi-step processes with support for branching, composition, retries, and both synchronous and asynchronous execution.
+Build complex, multi-step processes with support for branching, composition, retries, and seamless asynchronous execution.

 ## Features

 - **Declarative & Composable**: Define workflows by chaining nodes.
 Entire flows can be nested and used as single nodes in other flows.
 - **State Management**: A shared `Context` map is passed through the workflow, allowing nodes to share data and state.
 - **Conditional Branching**: Direct the flow's execution path based on the results of a node.
-- **Sync & Async Support**: First-class support for both synchronous and asynchronous operations with `Node`/`Flow` and `AsyncNode`/`AsyncFlow` classes.
+- **Async-First by Default**: Built on an asynchronous foundation to seamlessly handle both I/O-bound (e.g., API calls, file I/O) and CPU-bound tasks.
+Synchronous-style nodes work out-of-the-box without boilerplate.
 - **Retry Logic & Fallbacks**: Automatically retry failed operations with configurable delays and define fallback logic if all retries are exhausted.
-- **Batch Processing**: Built-in support for processing collections of items sequentially (`BatchFlow`) or in parallel (`AsyncParallelBatchFlow`).
+- **Batch Processing**: Built-in support for processing collections of items sequentially (`BatchFlow`) or in parallel (`ParallelBatchFlow`).
 - **Type-Safe**: Written in TypeScript to provide strong typing for your workflow definitions.

 ## Installation